Last updated 13.08

 - Use emollients to moisturise the hands after washing and at other times during the day when the skin feels dry and sore.

 - Dry hands well after washing by gently patting them dry, not rubbing.
+When drying your hands, take special care between the fingers where the skin is more prone to dryness and cracking, and build-up of soap residue.

 - Rehydrate sore dry hands overnight, using an ointment and wearing clean cotton gloves.